NotePlan/plugins/Readme.md

 ### Set Up

+1. Clone this repository
-1. Make sure you have a recent version of `node` and `npm` installed. `brew install node` should do the trick.
+2. Make sure you have a recent version of `node` and `npm` installed. `brew install node` should do the trick.
-2. Run `npm install` from the root of your local GitHub repository for `noteplan/plugins`.
+3. Run `npm install` from the root of your local GitHub repository for `noteplan/plugins`.
 This will install all the dependencies.
+3. Copy the `np.plugin-flow-skeleton` folder and rename it per the instructions in the readme (here's where you'll create your plugin)
-3. Run `npm run autowatch` from the same root.
+4. Run `npm run autowatch` from a terminal the root folder.
 The first time you run the script it will ask you for the full path to you Plugins folder and if you provide it, it will automatically copy the final js file and the plugin.json file in there automatically.

 This includes setting up [eslint](https://eslint.org/) (for checking code conventions), [flow](https://flow.org/) (for type checking), [babel](https://babeljs.io/) (a JS compiler), and [rollup](https://rollupjs.org/guide/en/) (for bundling multiple source files into a single release).
 Each have their own configuration files in the root; they can be overridden if needed by placing a more specific config file in the respective plugin's folders.